STAR Trial 12 month follow-up:

-On behalf of the STAR Trial, investigators describe the 36-month clinical and polysomnography (PSG) outcomes in an OSA cohort treated with hypoglossal cranial nerve UAS.4
+On behalf of the STAR Trial, investigators describe the 36-month clinical and polysomnography (PSG) outcomes in an obstructive sleep apnea (OSA) cohort treated with hypoglossal cranial nerve upper airway stimulation (UAS).4

 Of 126 enrolled participants, 116 (92%) completed 36-month follow-up evaluation per protocol; 98 participants additionally agreed to a voluntary 36-month PSG.
 Self-report daily device usage was 81%.
 In the PSG group, 74% met the a priori definition of success with the primary outcomes of apnea-hypopnea index, reduced from the median value of 28.2 events per hour at baseline to 8.7 and 6.2 at 12 and 36 months, respectively.
 Similarly, self-reported outcomes improved from baseline to 12 months and were maintained at 36 months.
 Soft or no snoring reported by bed partner increased from 17% at baseline to 80% at 36 months.
 Serious device-related adverse events were rare, with 1 elective device explantation from 12 to 36 months.

 The authors concluded that long-term 3-year improvements in objective respiratory and subjective quality-of-life outcome measures are maintained.
 Adverse events are uncommon.
 UAS is a successful and appropriate long-term treatment for individuals with moderate to severe OSA.